Professor of English

 - Writing and Rhetoric

-- He is the author of "Cartographies of Transnationalism in Postcolonial Feminisms: Geography, Culture, Identity, Politics," (Lanham, MD: Lexington Books, forthcoming), and is the co-editor, with Molly Rothenberg, of a collection of essays on the Slovenian philosopher Slavoj Žižek, entitled, "Žižek Now: Current Perspectives in Žižek Studies," (Cambridge, UK: Polity Press forthcoming).
+- Co-editor, with Molly Rothenberg, of a collection of essays on the Slovenian philosopher Slavoj Žižek, entitled, "Žižek Now: Current Perspectives in Žižek Studies," (Cambridge, UK: Polity Press forthcoming).

 - His articles have appeared in Children's Literature, The Journal of Postcolonial Writing, The Journal of the Fantastic in the Arts, Feminist Studies, College Literature (2 articles), MELUS: The Society for the Study of the Multi-Ethnic Literature of the United States, Ariel: Review of International English Literature, and other journals and collections.